Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 06.22.07 UTC
+- WIB: Senin, 15 September 2025 09.05.24 UTC
-- WITA: Senin, 15 September 2025 07.22.07 UTC
+- WITA: Senin, 15 September 2025 10.05.24 UTC
-- WIT: Senin, 15 September 2025 08.22.07 UTC
+- WIT: Senin, 15 September 2025 11.05.24 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: funny
+Kategori: success